Shreya Ghoshal: 2022–present: Further critical recognition

-Ghoshal began 2023 with a rendition of a bhajan "Vaishnava Jana To," which was rearranged and programmed by A. R. Rahman for the film Gandhi Godse – Ek Yudh.
+Ghoshal began 2023 with a rendition of a bhajan "Vaishnava Jana To", which was rearranged and programmed by A. R. Rahman for the film Gandhi Godse – Ek Yudh.
 Next, she collaborated with new singer Laqshay Kapoor on an indie song titled "Sohnneyaa".
 After that, she recorded the song "Nouka Doobi" for the film Lost.
-Later, she recorded "Baharla Ha Madhumas," a duet with Ajay Gogawale, for the Marathi-language film Maharashtra Shahir.
+Later, she recorded "Baharla Ha Madhumas", a duet with Ajay Gogawale, for the Marathi-language film Maharashtra Shahir.
 The song went viral on TikTok and Instagram Reels, gaining both domestic and global attention.
 She then recorded a song called "Maine Pi Rakhi Hai" for the film Tu Jhoothi Main Makkaar.
+Sharanya Kumar of Film Companion praised Ghoshal for singing the song with a "feisty attitude" and added that her "dynamic vocal inflections" made the song more fun.
+She then featured in the soundtrack of the Tamil-language film Ponniyin Selvan: II, singing the Hindi version of "Veera Raja Veera".
 After that, she recorded a rendition of "Tere Hawaale" for the 2022 film Laal Singh Chaddha.
 Ghoshal leant her voice to four independent singles composed by Javed - Mohsin in 2023: "Zihaal e Miskin", "Barsaat Aa Gayi", "Jee Bhar Ke Tum", and "Ek Mulaqaat".
 The former peaked at number three on the Billboard India Songs chart, and was the third-most searched and fifth-most viewed Indian song of the year on YouTube.
 Next, for the film Adipurush, she recorded a duet with Sonu Nigam called "Tu Hai Sheetal Dhaara".
 She then featured in the soundtrack of Rocky Aur Rani Kii Prem Kahaani for which she recorded two songs, "Tum Kya Mile" and "Ve Kamleya", both of which earned her Filmfare Award nominations.
 Rediff's Sukanya Verma, Deccan Chronicle and NDTV listed the former as one of the year's best songs.
 She also recorded additional versions of the two songs: "Tum Kya Mile (Shreya's Version)", "Tum Kya Mile (Pritam's Version)", and "Ve Kamleya (Redux)".
 She then recorded a bilingual indie song, "Guli Mata" in which she sang in Hindi and Arabic.
 The song peaked at number one on the Billboard Arabic Hot 100 chart, number two on the MENA Chart, number two on the UK Asian Music Chart, and number ten on the Billboard India Songs chart.
 After that, she recorded the songs "Sammohanuda" for the Telugu film Rules Ranjann and "Kalapakkaara" for the Malayalam film King of Kotha, the latter was named one of the best Malayalam songs of the year by Times of India.

 Next, she collaborated with Afroto, an Egyptian rapper, on the Coke Studio International song "Sunn Beliya".
 Later, she and Shekhar Ravjiani worked together on the independent single "Vaari Vaari".
 "Bolo Na" from 12th Fail, "Jaan Da (Rab Ki Dua)" from Tejas, "Kashmir" from Animal, "Itni Si Baat" from Sam Bahadur, "Tu Jo Hai" from Kadak Singh, and "Main Tera Rasta Dekhunga" from Dunki are some of the songs that Ghoshal concluded 2023 with.